 Borrowers are then given a specified time frame to repay the full amount, including interest.
 Penalties exist for borrowers who are unable to repay the full amount, as it could be reported to the credit bureaus, which would hurt their credit score.

-P2P lending is advantageous for borrowers and investors because it eliminates the need of a financial institution (like a bank) which could otherwise halt or slow the processing and transferring of funds.
+P2P lending is advantageous for borrowers and investors because it eliminates the need for a financial institution (like a bank) that could otherwise halt or slow the processing and transferring of funds.

 Benefits of microlending for borrowers.

-Borrowers benefit in a P2P lending agreement because they are able to get the funds that they need when they need it the most.
+Borrowers benefit from a P2P lending agreement because they are able to get the funds that they need when they need them the most.
 Borrowers often do not have access to traditional financing as a result of where they are located or resource availability.